Keith Tandy: Tampa Bay Buccaneers

 Tandy was selected in the sixth round (174th overall) in the 2012 NFL draft by the Tampa Bay Buccaneers.
 On May 10, 2012, he signed his four-year rookie contract.

 As a rookie in 2012, Tandy appeared in nine games.
 He recorded three tackles.
 In 2013, he appeared in all 16 games, starting five.
 He recorded 40 tackles (31 solo), three passes defensed, three interceptions, one forced fumble and one fumble recovery.
 In 2014, he appeared in 15 games.
 He recorded eight tackles, one pass defensed and one interception.
 In 2015, he appeared in 14 games with two starts.
 He recorded 42 tackles (28 solo), one sack and one pass defensed.

 On March 8, 2016, Tandy re-signed with the Buccaneers.
 In his first start of the season in Week 13 against the Chargers, Tandy picked off Philip Rivers in the end zone with 2:50 left on the clock to seal the Buccaneers' 28–21 win.
-The following week against the Saints, Tandy once again had a game-winning interception on fourth down with less than a minute on a clock to seal the Buccaneers' 16–11 win.
+The following week against the New Orleans Saints, Tandy once again had a game-winning interception on fourth down with less than a minute on a clock to seal the Buccaneers' 16–11 win.

 On March 14, 2018, Tandy signed a two-year contract extension with the Buccaneers.

-On September 1, 2018, Tandy was released by the Buccaneers.
+On September 1, Tandy was released by the Buccaneers.

 Atlanta Falcons

 On September 10, 2018, Tandy was signed by the Atlanta Falcons.
-He was waived on December 4, 2018.
+He was waived by the Falcons on December 4.